exosphere-project/exosphere/README.md

 In the spirit of [PEP 8](https://www.python.org/dev/peps/pep-0008/), each file should import modules grouped into sections as follows:

-- Elm Standard libraries
+1. Elm Standard libraries
-- Community libraries
+2. Community libraries
-- Local app-specific libraries/imports
+3. Local app-specific libraries/imports

-Each section would be separated by a space although £$¢king elm-format removes such spaces.
+Unlike Python/PEP8 you will not be able to separate each section with a space because elm-format will remove the spaces.
+The spaces are not an Elm convention.

-Each section should be in alphabetical order.
+The imports in each section should be in alphabetical order.